HaydenYu916/Hao_MTRN4231/README.md

-# Technical Components (Hayden + Daniel)
+# Technical Components
 ## Computer Vision
 1. RGB-D Camera
    - the RGB frame provides pixel-level colour information needed to classify the leaves.
    - the depth frame provides distance values for each pixel, allowing the system to compute real-world 3D coordinates of each leaf.
 2. Leaf Detection
    The RGB image is processed to detect leaves lying flat on the table.
 The pipeline currently identifies damaged leaves using a yellow cross marker placed on them.
-3. Pixel Coordinate Extraction (if we did)
+3. Pixel Coordinate Extraction
 4. Depth Extraction and 3D Reconstruction
-5. Transformation oto Robot Coordinate Frame
+5. Transformation to Robot Coordinate Frame

 - The RBG-D camera mounted on the stand, at an angle provides real time locations of the leaves and the obstacle boxes.
-- YOLO is trained to detect healthy leaves and unhealthy leaves using the yellow-taped crosses to differentiate
 - Code converts 2D bounding boxes into 3D positions using depth information from the RGB-D camera.
 - Provides continuous feedback to the robot controller for adaptive pick-and-spray actions.